dsb-lab/scBayesDeconv.jl/README.md

 # Getting started

-To explore the basic usage of these models, see the example `Artificial convolutions` in the documentation.
+To explore the basic usage of these models, see the section `Artificial convolutions` in the [documentation](https://dsb-lab.github.io/scBayesDeconv.jl/stable/).